-This course is planned to be taught via Zoom.
-Cameras on and microphones muted until the lecturer unmute you.
-Attendance in the four sessions of the course is mandatory to obtain the credit.
+This course is planned to be taught in Hebrew via Zoom.
+Cameras on and microphones unmuted is a mandatory rule.
+Attendance in all sessions of the course is required to obtain the credit.

 COURSE DESCRIPTION:

 Since all of the students already took a course focused on Entrepreneurship, our starting point is after the company was already created, matured and grown-up to a considerable size along several years.